 Mediation sessions are usually 1.5 hrs long and the number of session required is dependent on your individual circumstances.
 As a guide, resolving childcare arrangements typically takes 1-3 sessions.
 For resolving child and finance issues, the average number of sessions is 2-4

 We offer bespoke optional pre-mediation coaching sessions to help you to prepare for mediation.
-Click here to find out more.
-Through our associate therapeutic service, we can also offer ongoing counselling alongside and/ or after mediation.
+Contact us to find out more.

 [†] Legal aid offered in conjunction with AIM Mediation Ltd, 20 Millstone Lane, Leicester, LE1 5JN.